 The method of making pakwan is similar to making puri.
 We start by kneading the pakwan dough, followed by rolling the pakwan and lastly frying the pakwan.

-Once the base of pakwan turns slightly brown, carefully turn the pakwan on the other side and let it cook.
+- Once the base of the pakwan turns slightly brown, carefully turn the pakwan on the other side and let it cook.

 Pic Shown: Closeup of Pakwan